Healthy Nurse, Healthy Nation™ Blog - Fitness Excuses – Busted!

 Becoming more flexible is a worthy goal, particularly since a recent study has suggested that being physically flexible translates to having flexible arteries, which can help prevent cardiovascular disease.
 Flexibility may also prevent injury, improve muscle tone, and help you stay on your feet!

 However, not being able to touch your toes during your first yoga class, is okay.
 If you don’t stretch regularly, you might not be flexible, but with enough practice over time, your muscles and joints will become more pliable, and the poses will get easier (the same is true for other flexibility boosters like barre classes and Pilates).
 Ready to give yoga a try?
-Here are modified yoga poses, perfect for beginners.
+Here are modified yoga poses, helpful for beginners.

 “If I work out after my shift, I’ll never fall asleep.”